 - Some we considered friends weren’t really friends at all.

 A real friend is one who walks in when the rest of the world walks out. ― Walter Winchell

 Friends with Family Members

-Friendship with a parent or sibling is a topic well researched with articles abundant, and a subject that the jury remains out on because of the many factors involved in these particular types of relationships.
-One such factor that permeates literature on the matter is that the history one brings to a familial relationship is paramount to how the relationship is cultivated.
+Friendship with a parent or sibling is a topic well researched with articles abundant, and a subject that the jury is still out on because of the many factors involved in these particular types of relationships.
+One such factor that does permeate literature on the matter is that the history one brings to a familial relationship is paramount to how the relationship is cultivated.

 Friends are God’s way of apologizing to us for our families. ― Tennessee Williams

 Since the launch of Facebook in 2004, nearly 25 billion users daily ‘befriend’ others.
 Enough time has passed since FB’s launch that scientists are able to collect substantial data as to FB’s impact on individuals and on social behaviour globally.

 Psychologist and cognitive scientist at Yale University, Laurie Santos, says, “We spend hours on Facebook or Twitter, even though research suggests being on social media is associated with depression and anxiety.”
 Meanwhile, others argue that social messaging leads to real-life empathy.